WillSewell/gc-latency-experiment/README.md

 "instrumentation", is to activate some sort of runtime monitoring/instrumentation that is specific to the language implementation, and get its worst-case-pause number.
-Another, "manual measure" is to simply measure time at each iteration, and compute the maximal difference.
+Another, "manual measure" is to measure time at each iteration, and compute the maximal difference.

 We recommend trying both ways (it's good to build knowledge of how to